Dueling RL: Reinforcement Learning with Trajectory Preferences: Introduction

-\textbf{Related Work.} Over the last two decades the problem of learning from preference feedback \emph{(Dueling-Bandits)} has gained much attention in the machine learning bandits community \citep{Yue+12,Zoghi+14RCS,Zoghi+15}, which is an online learning framework that generalizes the standard multiarmed bandit (MAB) \citep{Auer+02} setting for identifying a set of `good' arms from a fixed decision-space (set of arms/items) by querying preference feedback of actively chosen item-pairs.
-Studies have shown that it often involves lesser bias and yields more consistent information.
-The setting is relevant in various real-world systems which aims to collect information from user preferences, including recommender systems, retail management, search engine optimization, job scheduling, etc. Towards this several algorithms have been proposed \citep{Ailon+14,Zoghi+14RUCB,Komiyama+15,Adv_DB}.
+\textbf{Related Work.} Over the last two decades the problem of learning from preference feedback in bandits, known as \textit{dueling bandits}, has gained much attention \citep{Yue+12,Zoghi+14RCS,Zoghi+15}.
+Dueling bandits generalizes the standard multi-armed bandit (MAB) \citep{Auer+02}.
+The goal is to identify a set of 'good' arms from a larger fixed set of arms by querying preference feedback for pairs of actively chosen arms. \cite{Yue+09,BTM,RDB,GS21,SG18} The setting is relevant in various real-world systems which aim to collect information from user preferences, including recommender systems, retail management, search engine optimization, job scheduling, etc. Towards these goals, several algorithms have been proposed \citep{Ailon+14,Zoghi+14RUCB,Komiyama+15,Adv_DB,SGrank18,SGwin18}.

-Though there has been a fair amount of research for preference based bandits (no state information), only very few works consider incorporating preference feedback in the reinforcement learning (RL) framework that optimizes the accumulated long-term reward of a suitably chosen reward function over a markov decision process \citep{singh02,ng06,talebi18,ortner20, zhang19,zanette19}.
-However the classical RL setup considers accessibility of reward feedback per state-action pair whereas which might be impractical in many real world scenarios.
-Few very recent works considered the training the RL agent based on general trajectory-based reward which are available only at the end of each trajectory \citep{Efroni21,chatterji21}, but their setting still assumes access to absolute reward feedback, unlike the case in PbRL.
-Some initial works consider the applied PbRL problem inspired by the problems of Reward Hacking, Reward Shaping, difficulty to model infinite rewards or Multi-objective trade-offs \citep{busa14,wirth16,wirth17,nipsPRL17} etc.
+Though there has been a fair amount of research for preference-based bandits (no state information), few works consider incorporating preference feedback in the reinforcement learning (RL) framework, which considers the problem of long-term objectives over a markov decision process \citep{singh02,ng06,talebi18,ortner20, zhang19,zanette19}.
+However the classical RL setup assumes access to reward feedback for each state-action pair which might be impractical in many real world scenarios.
+Few very recent works considered training RL agents based on general trajectory-based reward which are available only at the end of each trajectory \citep{Efroni21,chatterji21}, but their setting still assumes access to absolute reward feedback, unlike the case in PbRL.
+Some initial works consider the applied PbRL problem inspired by the problems of reward hacking, reward shaping, difficulty to model infinite rewards or multi-objective trade-offs \citep{busa14,wirth16,wirth17,nipsPRL17} etc.